1jour1vin

 mineral

 "Les Combettes," although adjacent to "Les Geniévrières," produces completely different wines.
-It is a very mineral wine with predominant toasted notes.
-Often richer in concentration than Les Geniévrières, this terroir requires a little time to express itself.
-Its more southerly orientation allows it to achieve greater maturity.
+It is a very mineral wine with distinct toasty notes.
+Often more concentrated than Les Geniévrières, this terroir requires a little time to fully express itself.
+Its more southerly orientation allows it to achieve greater ripeness.

 Buy your Guillot-Broux wines at the best price in a private sale!